 The bill aims to enhance the training requirements for cosmetologists, barbers, estheticians, and hair designers by mandating specific education on the care, styling, and treatment of textured hair.
-It recognizes that a significant portion of the population has textured hair, yet many clients report inadequate access to trained professionals who can cater to their needs.
-The legislation seeks to address this gap by ensuring that training programs include comprehensive instruction on techniques for cutting and styling textured hair, the use of appropriate products and tools, best practices for hair health, and cultural competency regarding the significance of textured hair in diverse communities.
+It recognizes that a significant portion of the population has textured hair, yet many professionals lack the necessary skills to serve this demographic effectively.
+To address this gap, the bill introduces a new section that defines "textured hair" and outlines the need for training that includes techniques for cutting and styling textured hair, knowledge of appropriate products and tools, best practices for hair health, and cultural competency regarding the significance of textured hair in diverse communities.

 Engrossed Bill: 18.16.020, 18.16.030